karamanburak/random-user-generator-app/README.md

 - Click the "new user" button to fetch and display a new random user.
 - Click the "add user" button to add the current user's information to the table

-### At the end of the project, following topics are to be covered;

-- HTML

-- CSS

-- JS

-- ReactJS

 ## Steps to Solution